Build a rock-solid infrastructure

 Service Level Agreement - 99,95%

 All OVH servers have a 99.95% SLA, ensuring the best availability for your business applications.

 Each dedicated server has a storage space of 500 GB dedicated to backups.
 This space, completely independent of the server, allows you to store your data and configuration files.
 The storage capacity can be increased, if needed.

 Our dedicated servers have default public bandwidth.
 Depending on the needs of your business, you can add additional guaranteed bandwidth.
 This ensures you maintain a constant flow for your incoming and outgoing traffic.

 Additional IP addresses

-You can associate up to 256 IP addresses to your server, with no monthly fees.
-Only installation costs of S$ 4.00 (ex.
-GST) are charged.
-IP addresses and/or IP blocks are transferable between OVH servers, allowing you to keep them when changing machines.
-Furthermore, additional IPs can be geolocated in 14 countries.
+You can attach up to 256 IP addresses to your server, with no monthly costs.
+You only pay a small setup fee of £1.69 ex VAT.
+IP addresses and/or IP blocks can be transferred between OVH servers, allowing you to keep them when changing machines.
+Additional IPs can be geolocated in 14 countries.

 Creating cloud computing servers